top of page

 Holistic Nutritionist

 Hi!
 I am Tracey.
-I am a Registered Holistic Nutritionist and Certified Group Fitness Coach with a passion for food, movement and living life on MY terms!
-I practice from an anti-diet, weight inclusive perspective and my work is centred around Health At Every Size (HAES) and intuitive eating principles.
+I am a Registered Holistic Nutritionist.
+I practice from an anti-diet, weight-inclusive perspective and my work is centred around Health At Every Size (HAES) and intuitive eating principles.

 I started my career in Human Resources and then decided to stay home with my two boys for a few years.
 During this time, I became a group fitness instructor and have taught classes for over 15 years.
 I continue to coach fitness for a local figure skating club.
 The time with these kids brings me so much joy!